-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Non- targeted/broad community On October 17, 2017, the Community Development Committee met and approved the process and timeline for the 2018 Action Plan.
-This is a public meeting and the public is notified.
-The Committee approved the timeline and priority areas which are housing, neighborhoods, services, and planning.
-NA 2 Public Meeting Non- targeted/broad community On November 21, 2017, the Community Development Committee met and approved the 2018 Action Plan.
-This is an open meeting and the public was notified.
-The Plan was approved and forwarded to the City Commission.
-A public hearing was scheduled for the City Commission and the advertisement was published in the newspaper for a 30-day comment period.
-NA
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

+response/attendance comments received not accepted applicable)

+On October 17, 2017, and reasons

+the Community The Committee

+Development approved the

+Committee met and timeline and

+Non- approved the process priority areas which

+1 Public Meeting targeted/broad and timeline for the are housing, NA

+community 2018 Action Plan. neighborhoods,

+This is a public services, and

+meeting and the planning.

+public is notified.

+The Plan was

+approved and

+On November 21, forwarded to the

+2017, the Community City Commission.
+A

+Public Meeting Development public hearing was

+Non- Committee met and scheduled for the

+2 targeted/broad approved the 2018 City Commission NA

+community Action Plan.
+This is and the

+an open meeting and advertisement was

+the public was published in the

+notified. newspaper for a

+30-day comment

+period.